KOTOR-Community-Portal/mod-builds/content/k1/full_mobile.md

 # KOTOR 1 Full Build: Mobile Version

-## Installation Instructions
+## Installation Notes

-If you were linked to this list directly without reading the install instructions, please go back and read them [here](/modding/mod_builds/index.html).
-There are some setup and general best-practice steps you need to be aware of before beginning the install process.
+If you were linked to this list directly without reading the install instructions, please go back and read them [here](/modding/mod_builds/index.html)!
+There are several critical setup and general best-practice steps you need to be aware of before beginning the install process.
+The instructions for how this list is installed are located on that page, not this build!

 ### General Instructions